TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-table-performance.md

 # Performance tips for Azure Cosmos DB - Table API

-In order to achieve the best performance for Cosmos DB Table API, there are a few aspects you can configure:
+To achieve the best performance for Cosmos DB Table API, there are a few aspects you can configure:

 1. Use direct connection mode and TCP protocol whenever possible
 2. Collocate clients in same Azure region for performance